IRS Installment Agreement

 The monthly payments are based on how much you owe and how much you can afford to pay each month.

-The IRS may grant extensions to your installment loan agreement under certain conditions if you can't pay IRS installment agreement.
+The IRS may grant extensions to your IRS tax payment plan installment loan agreement under certain conditions if you can't pay IRS installment agreement.

 You are just about to file your income tax returns.

-However, you discovered that you might not be able to pay the taxes due.
+You discovered that you might be unable to pay the taxes due.
+What are your payment options?

 Reason A: You owed more than you can pay.